PrismaticPolygon/Distributed-Systems-Coursework/README.md

 #### Packages and version

 This project requires `Pyro4` to run.
 It may be installed using the instructions found [here](https://pythonhosted.org/Pyro4/install.html).
 The project may also require `msgpacker`, which can be installed using `python -m pip install msgpacker`.
-The system was tested using Python `3.6.3`.
+The project was tested using Python `3.6.3`, on a Windows system.

 #### main.bat